manuelbieh/react-book/advanced-concepts/refs.md

 );
 ```

-We can access the surrounding div using `this.ref.wrapper` and use `this.refs.username` to gain access to the input field.
-The latter can then be focused by `this.refs.username.focus()`.
+We can use `this.refs.username` to gain access to the input field, and then focus it by calling `this.refs.username.focus()`.

 ### Callback Refs

-A more flexible alternative to **string refs** are the so-called c**allback refs**.
-While being more flexible, their handling is slightly more cumbersome and needs managed explicitly.
-Using **callback refs**, it is possible to pass refs to their **child components** and access the corresponding DOM elements within these.
+A more flexible alternative to **string refs** are the so-called **callback refs**.
+While being more flexible, their handling is slightly more cumbersome and needs to be managed explicitly.
+Using **callback refs**, it is possible to pass refs to a component's **child components** and access their corresponding DOM elements.

 As the name might suggest, **callback refs** are declared using **callback form**.
 During **Mounting**, they only receive a single parameter: the DOM element or, if applied to a React component, its instance.
 We call the callback again during **Unmounting** but with `null` as a single parameter.